 10 The Secret of NIMH (1982)

-The Secret of NIMH may not be a Disney movie, but it wouldn’t exist were it not for the House of Mouse.
-Back in the early ‘80s, Don Bluth and Gary Goldman left Disney with 14 other animators to form their own studio, and the first film project they took on was an adaptation of Mrs. Frisby and the Rats of N.I.M.H.
-The film is much darker than the works of Disney at the time.
-It deals with mass extermination, drugs, predation, deadly pneumonia, death, magic, and hyper-intelligent rats who agree to help a field mouse move her home to save her son’s life.
+The Secret of NIMH may not wear the Disney badge, yet its very existence owes a debt to the House of Mouse.
+In the early ’80s, visionary animators Don Bluth and Gary Goldman walked out of Disney with a crew of fourteen, forming their own studio and tackling Mrs. Frisby and the Rats of N.I.M.H. as their inaugural project.
+The result is a brooding tale that delves into mass extermination, narcotics, predation, lethal pneumonia, death, sorcery, and a cadre of hyper‑intelligent rats who help a field mouse relocate her home to save her newborn.

 9 When the Wind Blows (1986)